-Resource Area Proposed Action Alternative 1 Alternative 2 No-Action Alternative Biological Resources No short-term impacts on wildlife or federally protected species would be expected.
-Short- and long-term, negligible, adverse impacts on vegetation would be expected.
-Impacts would be the same as described for the Proposed Action.
-Impacts would be the same as those described for the Proposed Action.
-No short- or long- term impacts on biological resources would be expected.
-Cultural Resources No short- or long- term impacts on cultural resources would be expected.
-No short- or long- term impacts on cultural resources would be expected.
-Impacts would be the same as those described for the Proposed Action.
-No short- or long- term impacts on cultural resources would be expected.
-Infrastructure and Utilities Short-term, minor, adverse impacts on utilities and roadways would be expected during construction.
+Resource Area Proposed Action Alternative 1 No-Action Alternative Infrastructure and Utilities Short-term, minor, adverse impacts on utilities and roadways would be expected during construction.
 Long-term, moderate to major, beneficial impacts on utilities, roadways, and paved surfaces would be expected during continued LPOE operations.
 Short-term, minor, adverse impacts on utilities would be expected during construction.
 Long-term, minor to moderate, adverse impacts on utilities and facility infrastructure from continued use would be expected.
 Long-term, negligible to minor, beneficial impacts on site utilities and facilities would be expected from minor renovations and upgrades.
-Impacts would be the same as those described for the Proposed Action.
 Long-term, moderate, adverse effects on utilities and infrastructure would be expected.

-Resource Area Proposed Action Alternative 1 Alternative 2 No-Action Alternative Traffic and Transportation Short-term, minor, adverse impacts on roadway segments during construction activities, and long-term, minor, adverse impacts would be expected during continued LPOE operations.
+Traffic and Transportation Short-term, minor, adverse impacts on roadway segments during construction activities, and long-term, minor, adverse impacts would be expected during continued LPOE operations.
 Short-term, negligible to minor adverse impacts would be expected from the addition of construction vehicles.
 Traffic would continue to increase and long-term, indirect, minor to moderate, adverse impacts would be expected.
-Impacts would be similar to those described for the Proposed Action.
 Long-term, minor to moderate, adverse effects on traffic and local roadways from the long wait times would be expected.
-Air Quality and Greenhouse Gases Short-term, minor, adverse and long- term, minor, beneficial impacts on air quality would be expected.
-Short- and long- term, minor, adverse impacts on air quality would be expected.
-Impacts would be the same as those described for the Proposed Action.
+Air Quality and Greenhouse Gases Short-term, minor, adverse and long-term, minor, beneficial impacts on air quality would be expected.
+Short- and long-term, minor, adverse impacts on air quality would be expected.
 Long-term, minor, adverse impacts on air quality would be expected.
 Noise Short-term, negligible to moderate, adverse impacts on noise levels during construction would be expected.
 Long-term, minor, beneficial impacts on noise levels would be expected during continued operations.
 Short-term, minor to moderate, adverse impacts on noise levels during construction would be expected.
 Long-term, minor, adverse impacts on the noise environment would be expected during continued operations.
-Impacts would be the same as those described for the Proposed Action.
 Long-term, minor, adverse impacts on the noise environment would be expected.
+Human Health and Safety Short-term, negligible, adverse impacts would be expected during construction activities.
+Long-term, minor to moderate, beneficial impacts on human health and safety of CBP personnel and the public would be expected.
+Short-term, negligible, adverse impacts would be expected during construction activities.
+Long-term, minor, adverse impacts on human health and safety of CBP personnel and the public would be expected.
+Long-term, minor, adverse impacts on human health and safety of CBP personnel and the public would be expected.